 “Make time for things that you enjoy doing outside of work, and don’t forget to give yourself a break.” with Art Lee and Marco Derhy.

 Make time for things that you enjoy doing outside of work and don’t forget to give yourself a break.
 It’s common for entrepreneurs to overwork themselves, but in the long run, you need to know there’s only so much your body and your mind can take. — Art Lee

-I had the pleasure of interviewing Art Lee, the Founder, and CEO of Rove Concepts.
+I had the pleasure of interviewing Art Lee, the Founder and CEO of Rove Concepts.
 Art has a familial history rich in furniture making dating back to the 1950s and ’60s, and in 2011, he set out to fill a gap he recognized in the online furniture space at the time.
-Thus, he came up with Rove Concepts — a DTC furniture company that would change the industry, while maintaining the integrity of his grandparents’ business using a contemporary, global business model.
+Thus, he came up with Rove Concepts — a DTC furniture company that would change the industry while maintaining his grandparents’ business integrity using a contemporary, global business model.